Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 * [A 64-bit kernel is *strongly* encouraged.](https://github.com/zfsonlinux/zfs/wiki/FAQ#32-bit-vs-64-bit-systems)
 * Installing on a drive which presents 4KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
 This not unique to ZFS.
 [GRUB does not and will not work on 4Kn with legacy (BIOS) booting.](http://savannah.gnu.org/bugs/?46700)

-Computers that have less than 2 GiB of memory run ZFS slowly.
+Computers that have less than 2 GiB of memory may run ZFS slowly due to small available space for ZFS cache.
 4 GiB of memory is recommended for normal performance in basic workloads.
 If you wish to use deduplication, you will need [massive amounts of RAM](http://wiki.freebsd.org/ZFSTuningGuide#Deduplication).
 Enabling deduplication is a permanent change that cannot be easily reverted.

 ## Support